AphelionWasTaken/PySN/README.md

 # PySN
-A tool for downloading Title Updates for PlayStation Vita and PlayStation 3 games.
-I might look into support for PS4 Title Updates.
-Maybe even a GUI.
-Who knows.
+A simple tool for downloading Title Updates for PlayStation 3, PlayStation 4, and PlayStation Vita games.

 Installation
 ============